nham/math_notes/linear_systems.md

 *Proof:*  If $A$ is invertible, the previous two propositions imply it is the product of elementary matrices.
 Conversely, if $A$ is the product of elementary matrices, it is the product of invertible matrices, hence invertible.

-**Corollary Corollary:* A matrix $A$ is invertible iff the reduced, row-eliminated matrix has a pivot in every row and in every column.
+**Corollary Corollary:* A matrix $A$ is invertible iff the reduced, row-eliminated (not necessarily echelon) matrix has a pivot in every row and in every column.

 *Proof:* If the reduced, row-eliminated matrix has a pivot in every row and column, we can actually just apply swaps until it's an identity matrix.
 So it must be invertible since its RREE is an identity matrix.
 Conversely, $A$ invertible implies a unique solution for every right-hand side, so it must have pivots in each row and column.